alvaroderas/lost-at-cornell-backend/api.md

-    "name": <USER INPUT OR PREVIOUS NAME IF NOT PROVIDED>, "username": <USER INPUT OR PREVIOUS USERNAME IF NOT PROVIDED>, "email": <USER INPUT OR PREVIOUS EMAIL IF NOT PROVIDED>, "posts": [<SERIALIZED POST>],
+    "name": <USER INPUT OR PREVIOUS NAME IF NOT PROVIDED>, "username": <USER INPUT OR PREVIOUS USERNAME IF NOT PROVIDED>, "email": <USER INPUT OR PREVIOUS EMAIL IF NOT PROVIDED>, "pfp": <IMAGE URL OR PREVIOUS IMAGE URL IF NOT PROVIDED>, "posts": [<SERIALIZED POST>],
     "conversations": [<SERIALIZED CONVERSATION>]
 }